Berwyn, Illinois: Train

-Berwyn is served by the BNSF Line, and Metra operates three stations within the city: Harlem Avenue station, Berwyn Station at Oak Park Ave, and La Vergne station at Ridgeland Ave.
+Berwyn is served by the BNSF Line, and Metra operates three stations within the city: Harlem Avenue station, Berwyn Station at Oak Park Ave, and LaVergne station at Ridgeland Ave.

 Until 1952 Berwyn was served by the Douglas branch of the Chicago "L".
 The line was extended in 1924 to Oak Park Ave, just north of Cermak Rd.
 In 1952 rail service west of 54th Ave was suspended and replaced by bus.
 The fairways that once served as the right of way for the "L" still exist as parking lots for shopping along the Cermak avenue corridor.

 Berwyn was also briefly served by a steam line that ran along 19th Street at the end of the 19th and beginning of the 20th century.
 A station was located at Ridgeland Ave.
 The line was built in 1890 by the Chicago and Northern Pacific Railroad under the name Chicago & Southwestern Railroad.
 It extended from the C&NP mainline at 45th Street south to 16th Street and then to 19th Street.
 It then turned north on Harlem, returning to the C&NP mainline.
 The different shaped lots between Austin Blvd and Ridgeland along 19th Street attest to the previous presence of the line.